joselhurtado/3D-Particles-Test/README.md

 # 3d-particles
-*A starter repository from the Awwwards workshop class "Impress everyone with a 3D particle scene starting from bad models"*
+*A starter using 3D particle scene*

 ---
 ## Requirements